HermesBoots/holbertonschool-low_level_programming/0x0A-malloc_free/README.md

 ## It Isn't the Mountains Ahead to Climb That Wear You Out; It's the Pebble in Your Shoe
 Concatenating all strings in a list into newly-allocated memory.

+## I Will Show You How Great I Am
+Splitting a string into an array of words.